 Furthermore, he ran away “as the confrontation began.”
 It sounds like the gun wasn’t the reason for fleeing the accident scene.

 Love was arrested and faces felony charges of unlawful discharge of a firearm and aggravated battery with a firearm.
 In a subsequent interview with the Peoria Journal-Star, Knox County Sheriff Dave Clague said Love could face second-degree murder charges and those charges could be filed ahead of Love’s scheduled video court hearing on Wednesday.
 Clague also said it appears Hartman was unarmed when he was shot and that it is believed the two men did not know each other.

 Prior to being arrested, Love was transported to an area hospital for treatment of a laceration he received during the confrontation, according to the release.

-And speaking of bad behavior, why did Mr. Hartman attack a good Samaritan?
-Not only that, but Hartman beat Mr. Love badly enough that the farmer needed hospital treatment.
-Decent, rational people don’t attack good Samaritans, sending them to the hospital.
+And speaking of bad behavior, why did Mr. Hartman attack a Good Samaritan?
+Not only that, but Hartman beat Mr. Love badly enough that the farmer required hospital treatment.
+Decent, rational people don’t attack Good Samaritans, sending them to the hospital.

 But as the Knox County SA’s office sees it, Hartman didn’t have a gun.
-They ignore his youth, his strength and aggressiveness, to say nothing of his willingness to initiate a vicious and violent attack upon a senior citizen good Samaritan prior to getting shot.
+They ignore his youth, his strength and aggressiveness, to say nothing of his willingness to initiate a vicious and violent attack using lethal force on a senior-citizen Good Samaritan prior to getting shot.